 Borneo is one of the two places to see orangutans in the wild (the other is Indonesia).
 Orangutans are now endangered because palm trees, the main food of orangutans, are being deforested for palm oil.

 I had seen all the big five on my Kinabatangan cruises.
 And the presence of the rich wildlife was supplemented by Maria’s beautiful stories.
 She sat on the porch on full moon nights.
 I also joined her.
 When the silver light of the full moon carpeted her home, we talked.

 You should see the moon reflect in the river Kinabatangan.
 The milky light of the moon shimmered on the glistening water exactly like we used to draw the moon reflections in our school drawings.

 But when the days dawned, actually much before the day dawned, we would be on a boat heading into the Kinabatangan.
 The sun was still rising on the horizon.
 On some clouded days, we only saw a white ghost of the sun hidden deep behind thick clouds.

 Then it would rain and we covered ourselves in raincoats while Maria or her brother turned the boat around.

-Should I also tell you about the red kingfishers that I saw in the garden and the group of long-tail macaques that hung on the bridge over the river?
-Or the red leaf monkey that I spotted on the backside of Maria’s house?
+Should I also tell you about the red kingfishers I saw in the garden and the group of long-tail macaques that hung on the bridge over the river?
+Or the red leaf monkey I spotted on the backside of Maria’s house?